aetea/shoppies_awards/README.md

 # Features

 * Search OMDB for movies and nominate 5 favourites for the Shoppies Awards
-* Nominated movies will not be renominated
+* Movies can only be nominated once (no matter how much you love them)
 * Nominations can be removed if you change your mind
 * When 5 movies have been nominated, an alert is shown
 * Nominated movies persist even after navigating away from the page